Game Theory in Trading

 Trading as a game

 Very often, people look to a strategy to answer the question: “When do I start a trade?”
 But that’s the wrong question.
-While some people can make a killing on just one trade, that’s just a matter of luck; the majority to the point of exclusion of traders achieve success by trading many times.
+While some people can make a killing on just one trade, that’s just a matter of luck; the majority, to the point of exclusion, of traders achieve success by trading many times.
 The question you need answered is “When do I start my trades?”

 Game theory in trading: what’s the price?

 So, let’s consider a coin toss for illustrative purposes.
-If someone were to offer you a bet on a coin toss; if they were right, you’d pay them $10 and if you were right, they’d pay you $20, would you take the bet?
+If someone were to offer you a bet on a coin toss, if they were right, you’d pay them $10, and if you were right, they’d pay you $20.
+Would you take the bet?

-Well, sure: you have 50% chance of winning $20, and a 50% chance of losing $10.
+Well, sure: you have a 50% chance of winning $20, and a 50% chance of losing $10.
 Makes sense.

 Let’s make it a better deal (assuming you aren’t already a millionaire): they offer $1,000,000 if you are right on the coin toss – but if you are wrong, they get your house.
 Is this a good deal?
 The odds are the same – you could say, the “strategy” here is the same.
 But a 50% chance of losing $10 is very different than a 50% chance of losing your home.